 How Odds Are Calculated

 Odds are in a state of constant chance, and there are a huge amount of external and internal factors that come into play when odds are being calculated.
 It all starts at the bookmaker, and each bookmaker company employs a group of people known as odds compilers.
 These compilers spend most of their time gathering vast amounts of information.
-This information can include the type of event being bet on, the horses and their history, the number of people that are betting, and much more.
+This information can include the type of event being bet on, for example the Crown Oaks Day, the horses and their history, the number of people that are betting online through internet betting or live betting, otherwise known as offline betting, and much more.

 With help from some others, such as form experts and gallop watches, the compilers create the odds and release them to the public.
 The compilers determine the profit margin the odds will work at, which is known in horse racing as over-rounding.
 The competition between bookies ensures that over-rounding never gets ahead of itself, and that all the bookmakers that participate in the event try and maintain the most competitive betting prices against their opposition.